firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/kaabo.md

 - Stock Daly packs sag and trip near 160 A combined battery draw once 22 S controllers are installed, so rebuild the busbars and upgrade to BMS hardware that tolerates higher burst currents before raising limits.[^1]
 - Wolf decks only fit one large controller without risers; dual-controller conversions rely on 3D-printed spacers, staggered mounting, and careful cable routing to keep 22 S harnesses from chafing or overheating.[^2]
 - Remanufacturers now order custom 3 mm rotors and 10 mm² phase looms for Wolf/VSETT builds targeting >300 A launches—have CAD ready for rotor suppliers and budget thicker cabling to stop voltage drop on high-current pulls.[^3]
+- Recent field logs show a Kaabo GT running a 72 V 50 Ah Samsung 50S pack into a 2000 W (33/3) hub with a Spintend 85 V 240 A controller, providing a baseline before experimenting with parallel packs or higher current limits.[^gt_50s_build]

 ## Blade & GT-Series Chassis Care